 Penalty of Non-Compliance

-Below is a list of FSSAI penalties for an FBO found non-compliant to the provisions:
+Below is a list of FSSAI penalties for an FBO found which is found to be non-compliant to the provisions:

 The penalty specified in the above points may vary, according to the conditions.
-In extreme cases, where death occurs due to consumption of the particular food item, the fine may extend to Rs.
-5 lakh along with imprisonment, depending upon the s the harm caused.
+In extreme cases, where death occurs due to consumption of the particular food item, the fine may extend to Rs.5 lakh along with imprisonment, depending upon the harm caused.